 For admission to our graduate program, you must complete the online WVU Graduate Application for Admission.
 To be given full consideration for admission the following August, the application should be completed by January 15.
 Applications received after this date will only be considered if positions are available.

 IMPORTANT!
 In addition to the general information provided in the online application, the following items must be submitted as supplemental materials:

-- A completed copy of the form entitled Application Form for Graduate Study in Physics.
-The completed form has to be submitted via the onlineWVU Graduate Application for Admission by uploading it as: Supplemental materials/SUPPLEMENTAL APPLICATION.
+- A completed copy of the Application Form for Graduate Study in Physics.
+The completed form has to be sent to firstname.lastname@example.org with the subject line “SUPPLEMENTAL FORM”.

 - A personal statement that summarizes your research interests, experiences, and goals in physics and/or astronomy.
 Include any relevant professional experiences, publications, awards, and honors.
 A file containing your statement should be uploaded as: Supplemental Materials/PERSONAL STATEMENT.